BBQ Salmon Burger

 Ingredients

-• 450g skinless salmon
+• 450g skinless salmon fillets, finely chopped (by hand or pulse-blended)

-• 10g breadcrumbs
+• 10g breadcrumbs (panko or fine)

 • 2 tbsp BBQ sauce

-• 1 tbsp dijon or hot mustard
+• 1 tbsp Dijon or hot mustard

-• 2 tbsp grated parmesan
+• 2 tbsp Parmesan cheese, finely grated

-• 2 cloves of garlic crushed
+• 2 cloves garlic, crushed

-• 1 chilli finely chopped (optional)
+• 1 fresh chili, finely chopped (optional)

-• Onion powder (optional)
+• 1/2 tsp onion powder (optional)

 Toppings (optional):